 - Character Development: At first he's a straight-up Nice Guy, but as the series goes on, he becomes a slightly more flawed character.
-In Season 4, this is ramped Up to Eleven, and by the chronological end of the season, he's almost nothing like he was before.
+In Season 4, this is ramped up, and by the chronological end of the season, he's almost nothing like he was before.

 - The Comically Serious: He often doesn't react to the weirdest of situations which makes it even more funny.

 - Control Freak: While you can't exactly blame him, since the rest of the Bluths are so incompetent and unpredictable that they have to be kept on a short leash at all times for anything to be accomplished, Michael is very controlling of other people's lives.
 This is best shown in his relationship with George Michael, where his well-intentioned attempts at making his son an accomplished go-getter have resulted in George Michael becoming a timid social outcast under far more pressure than any teenager should be.

 - Cool Uncle: Makes an effort to be this for Meaby and Steve Holt which they appreciate since their own parents ignore them.

 - Covert Pervert: While Michael getting along with women - generally better than his brothers, at least - is noted by several characters, he briefly admits to Marta that he was also attracted to her hair, face and breasts.note

 - Dating Catwoman: His relationship with Amoral Attorney Maggie Lizer.